Mesa Data Collection Module#

 Finally, DataCollector can create a pandas DataFrame from each collection.

-The schedule has an agent list called agents
+• The model has an agent list called agents

 Class for collecting data generated by a Mesa model.